Kofi Cockburn

-Kofi Cockburn (/ˈkoʊbɜːrn/ KOH-burn; born 1 September 1999) is a Jamaican professional basketball player for Niigata Albirex of the Japanese B. League.
+Kofi Mazeze Cockburn (/ˈkoʊbɜːrn/ KOH-burn; born 1 September 1999) is a Jamaican professional basketball player for the Hiroshima Dragonflies of the Japanese B.League.
 He played college basketball for the Illinois Fighting Illini.

 Early life

 Cockburn was born in Kingston, Jamaica, and in 2014, moved to Queens, New York, to be with his mother, who had moved to Queens in 2009.
 In addition to his participation in basketball at a young age, Cockburn also played soccer, cricket, and ran in track and field.

 High school career

-Cockburn first enrolled in high school at St. Andrew Technical High in Kingston Jamaican then Christ the King Regional High School in Middle Village, New York.
+Cockburn first enrolled in high school at St. Andrew Technical High in Kingston, Jamaica, then Christ the King Regional High School in Middle Village, New York.
 He played Amateur Athletic Union (AAU) basketball for the New York (NY) Rens, and was teammates with his future Illinois teammate Alan Griffin.
 During the summer of 2018 on the Nike Elite Youth Basketball League (EYBL) circuit with the NY Rens, Cockburn averaged 16.3 points and 10.3 rebounds per game, while shooting 53.9 percent from the field.
 Prior to his junior year, Cockburn was selected to participate in the 2017 Basketball Without Borders Americas camp that was held in Nassau, Bahamas.
 After his junior season, Cockburn was named to the World Team for the 2018 Nike Hoop Summit.
 For his senior season, Cockburn transferred to Oak Hill Academy in Mouth of Wilson, Virginia, where he was teammates with fellow five-star recruits Cole Anthony and Cameron Thomas.